Conference Programme

 Tour of Rothamsted Research

 Home to the world’s oldest agricultural research station, the Rothamsted site boasts both historic features and world-leading facilities driving sustainable farming research.
 Starting at the world’s longest running field experiments, which first identified the principles of modern plant nutrition, the tour will include new long-term experiments seeking to establish the basic trade-offs of more regenerative approaches, GM and GE field trials, in-field plant phenotyping and the trap network for the national insect survey.
+Also included will be a look at new hi-tech approaches to agricultural field experimentation and lab analysis, and a visit to the historic sample archive, home to a third of a million soil and plant acquisitions.

 Cost per person: £110.